How to prevent dry skin

 When drying your skin, try pat it dry.
 I know that sounds like more effort, but you can really irritate dry skin by drying it roughly.

-Once you’re dry, it’s important to apply a high quality thick moisturiser immediately to the face and body to lock in moisture.
+Once you’re dry, it’s important to apply a high quality body moisturiser and face moisturiser to protect the skin.
 Leaving water to dry on the skin can lead to further drying out as water evaporates and draws moisture out of the skin during the process.
-Look for moisturisers that are as natural as possible and include butters, oils, essential oils, instead of synthetic moisturising ingredients such as mineral oils (known as paraffin oil/vaseline which is a by-product of gasoline from crude oil), propylene glycol (used in anti-freeze), PEG’s, parabens and the list could go on.
-These ingredients actually coat the skin like plastic and clog the pores, which leads to the opposite effect of what you’re trying to achieve.
+Look for moisturisers that are as natural as possible and include butters, oils, essential oils, instead of synthetic moisturising ingredients such as mineral oils, PEG’s, sulphates and other lower quality ingredients.
+These ingredients have been shown to be more irritating to sensitive skin types, so avoid where possible.

 This is why natural ingredients such as Argan oil, Jojoba oil, butters and essential oils are a better choice, especially natural oils which replicate the skins natural sebum production and keep the pores clear.

-When moisturising the face you want to moisturise in an upwards motion, while when moisturising the body it is imperative you moisturise in a downwards motion.
+When applying a face moisturiser it's important to gently massage in an upwards motion.
+The opposite applies however when applying a body moisturiser, which we encourage you to apply in a downwards motion.
 The reason for this is you can clog the pores on the body by irritating the hair follicles.
 I use to moisturise any way I saw fit but would get red bumps on my legs due to irritating the follicles.
 Ever since taking my dermatologists advice, there has been a complete change.
 Your skin also may be dry but you don’t need to flood it with moisturiser.

 In winter I also like to use a body oil once or twice a week (I generally use our beard oil for typically dry areas on the body or face which does the trick), or you can buy a body specific oil with added benefits.
 This just gives the skin added moisture and restores any loss of natural oils.